silenteh/container-security/02-unprivileged-with-cap.md

 docker run --rm -it --cap-add=SYS_ADMIN --security-opt apparmor:unconfined ubuntu
 ```

-If you see in this line we have explicitely disabled AppArmor.
+As we have seen from the slides, AppArmomr is configured by default and limits the access to certain dangerous paths.
+Here an example of what can go wrong when you disable and uninstall AppArmomr.
-Nedless to say: YOU SHOULD NEVER EVER DO THAT!
+(This is done temporarely for this container only - needless to say NEVER EVER DO THIS EVER!)

 Try now from the container to change its hostname